gsudre/lab_notes/177-summary_DESeq2_analysis.md

 * anything now for ABCD FUSION or SPrediXcan?
 * split by tx type?
 * do we need the DTE results?
+* what's the overlap between DGE, DTE, and DTU results?